Understanding Large Language Models in Your Pockets: Performance Study on COTS Mobile Devices: Related Works

 \subsection{On-device Deployment of LLMs}

 Traditional machine learning (ML) and deep learning (DL) models have established a rich and mature ecosystem for mobile platforms.
 For example, TFLite, a DL inference engine designed for mobile devices, offers a wide range of highly optimized operators.
 Additionally, some vendors such as Qualcomm have developed hardware-specific DL libraries, which enhance the efficiency of model deployment and inference.
 However, unlike convolutional models, which typically have only a few hundred MB of parameters, LLMs feature orders of magnitude more parameters, more complex architectures, and higher computational demands.
-This complexity necessitates the development of specialized engines or operators specifically designed for efficient LLM inference.
+Although recent studies~\cite{lyu2025larger} have demonstrated the efficient deployment of Transformer-based models at the edge, models with only millions of parameters exhibit a significant gap compared to contemporary billion-parameter LLMs in terms of both performance and deployment complexity.
+This complexity requires the development of specialized engines or operators to reduce latency and memory management strategies to minimize memory costs, all specifically designed for efficient LLM inference.

-There are some inference frameworks widely used including llama.cpp~\cite{llamacpp}, MLC LLM~\cite{mlc-llm}, mnn-llm~\cite{mnnllm}, mllm~\cite{mllm}, etc. Among them,llama.cpp and mnn-llm are mainly optimized for LLM inference on CPUs, while MLC LLM leverages the computational capabilities of GPUs.
-Despite the availability of dedicated AI accelerators such as NPUs, APUs, and TPUs in the latest generation of mobile SoCs~\cite{ignatov2019ai}, developing for these accelerators presents challenges due to the typically closed-source nature of vendor-specific SDKs.
-Currently, only mllm and PowerInfer-2~\cite{xue2024powerinfer} claim to support Qualcomm NPUs for accelerating LLM inference on mobile devices.
-The development of LLM solutions for AI accelerators with dedicated architectures is still an ongoing challenge for developers.
+There are some inference frameworks widely used including llama.cpp~\cite{llamacpp}, MLC LLM~\cite{mlc-llm}, mnn-llm~\cite{mnnllm}, mllm~\cite{mllm}, etc. Among them, llama.cpp and mnn-llm are mainly optimized for LLM inference on CPUs, while MLC LLM leverages the computational capabilities of GPUs.
+Despite the availability of dedicated AI accelerators such as NPUs, APUs, and TPUs in the latest generation of mobile SoCs~\cite{ignatov2019ai}, developing on these accelerators presents challenges due to the closed-source nature of vendor-specific SDKs.

 In addition to those open-source LLM inference engines, mobile SoC vendors and manufacturers have also realized the importance of on-device LLM inference.
 Qualcomm, the vendor of Snapdragon SoCs, asserts that it can accelerate \revision{ Llama-2 7B using the NPU on Snapdragon 8 Gen3~\cite{QualcommNPU2}. } Similarly, MediaTek has announced optimizations for Llama 2 Generative AI applications using its APU on the Dimensity 9300 plus~\cite{mediatekAPU}.
 However, both solutions remain closed-source and have yet to be validated through real-world applications.